Shelley Duvall's Bedtime Stories

 Shelley Duvall's Bedtime Stories (also known as Bedtime Stories) is an American live-action/animated anthology television series that originally ran on Showtime from April 21, 1992 to December 11, 1994.
-The series, hosted by Shelley Duvall, was a showcase of short animated adaptations of children's books with narration provided by celebrity guests.
+The series, hosted by Shelley Duvall, was a showcase of short animated adaptations of children's literature with narration provided by celebrity guests.
 The VHS tapes were released by MCA/Universal Home Video, but were closed-captioned by the National Captioning Institute instead of Captions, Inc.

 Format

 Shelley Duvall hosts a showcase of animated adaptations of children's books from her pop-up book bedroom.
 The first season's hosting segments are limited to Duvall herself, but in the second season a lamp named Clicker and a Clock named Ticker were added to the segments.